Who is Mushroom on The Masked Singer and who has left the competition so far?

 The panel includes Rita Ora, Jonathon Ross, Davina McCall, and Mo Gilligan, as they attempt to discover who is behind the mask with a series of clues.

-In the competition so far, Heather Small, Gloria Hunniford, Will Young, Pat Cash, Tom Chaplin, Jaime Winstone, and Michael Owen have been unmasked.
+In the competition so far, Heather Small, Gloria Hunniford, Will Young, Pat Cash, Tom Chaplin, Jaime Winstone, Michael Owen, Aled Jones and Michelle Williams have been unmasked.

 In each series, fans of the show take to social media to discuss who they think is behind the costumes and many are guessing the identity of 'Mushroom'.